scylladb/scylladb/docs/operating-scylla/security/enable-authorization.rst

    cqlsh -u cassandra -p cassandra

 .. note:: The cassandra user is special.
-When you try to login with this username, it is required to usen EACH_QUORUM consistency level(CL) for replies.
+When you try to login with this username, it is required to usen QUORUM consistency level(CL) for replies.
 On the other hand, your own user requires LOCAL_ONE consistency level.
           This can be a problematic in certain situations, such as adding or removing DCs.
 In such cases the cassandra user won't be able to login.
           Creating a superuser role and assigning yourself to the role is definitely the best way forward.
 Refer to :doc:`RBAC </operating-scylla/security/rbac-usecase>` for an example of how to create roles and refer to :doc:`Grant Authorization </operating-scylla/security/authorization>` for information on using the grant clause.